Screen#

 wait [0.1] seconds

-A dark blue circular background displays white text centered in the image, reading AprilTag on the first line and 4 on the second line.
+A screenshot of the robot's screen with white text printed near the center, reading AprilTag on the first line and 4 on the second line.

 set cursor to next row#